 Once you receive all the notice of assessments, make sure you request a CLEARANCE CERTIFICATE.
 As the executor or legal representative, you will remain liable for all unpaid taxes if the certificate is not requested.

-**Tax credits amounts noted above are based on federal amounts for 2017 only**
+**Tax credits amounts noted above are based on 2020 federal amounts only**